Periods and harmonic analysis on spherical varieties: Review of spherical varieties

-Now we discuss ``wonderful'' compactifications.
-Again, the word will be applied more generally to suitable toroidal embeddings.
-Now, a ``wonderful'' compactification of $\XX$ (taking into account the character $\Lambda$) will be a smooth toroidal embedding $\overline{\XX}$ of $\XX$ whose fan has support (=the union of its cones) equal to $\mathfrak a_X^+$.
+Now we discuss ``wonderful compactifications''.
+Again, the name will be applied more generally to smooth toroidal embeddings -- however, they will not be complete, since, as we will see smooth sections of $\mathcal L_\Psi$ vanish in certain directions.
+Hence, in our setting, a ``wonderful compactification'' of $\XX$ (taking into account the character $\Lambda$) will be a smooth toroidal embedding $\overline{\XX}$ of $\XX$ whose fan has support (=the union of its cones) equal to $\mathfrak a_X^+$.
 It is easy to see that such an embedding is of the form:

 where $\overline{\XX^L}$ is a toroidal embedding of $\XX^L$ defined by the same fan.
-This is \emph{not} a complete embedding, but it has the following property:
+The reason for this definition is the following lemma, which will be proven in \S \ref{ssCartan}.

-\begin{lemma} The support of any element of $C^\infty(X,\mathcal L_\Psi)$ has compact closure in $\bar X$, where $\bar X$ denotes any ``wonderful'' embedding as described above. \end{lemma}

-In other words, for our purposes the space $\bar X$ is ``compact'', since the support of smooth sections cannot escape in other directions.
-The Lemma will be proven in \S \ref{ssCartan}.
+\begin{lemma} The support of any element of $C^\infty(X,\mathcal L_\Psi)$ has compact closure in $\bar X$, where $\bar X$ denotes any ``wonderful'' embedding as described above. \end{lemma} Hence, for our purposes the space $\bar X$ is as good as a compact space, since the support of smooth sections cannot escape in other directions.

-On the other hand, in the other directions the line bundle $\mathcal L_\Psi$ can be extended to the ``wonderful'' embedding.
+On the other hand, in the other directions the line bundle $\mathcal L_\Psi$ can be extended to the ``wonderful'' embedding: \begin{lemma} The $\GGa$-bundle $\XX_0\to\XX$ extends to a $\GGa$-bundle (with a compatible action of $\GG$) over a wonderful embedding $\overline{\XX}$. \end{lemma}